 The Wall Street Journal recently published an article entitled “Three Best Ways to Improve Your Online Reputation“.
 The article’s introduction was promising, but the tips to “improve” your online reputation, however, much left to be desired.

 We would like to, then, make a few adjustments to the article from an online monitoring point of view in an effort to truly improve your online reputation:

 1. Reach out immediately to dissatisfied and satisfied reviewers.

 Before you do any “reaching out”, you have to know what people are saying about you online.
 Engaging can only make sense once you have listened and analyzed how Internet users are communicating about your brand.
-Identify influencers on both ends of the spectrum to know who the influential talking about your brand are.
+Identify influencers on both ends of the spectrum to know who the influential talking about your brand is.
 Reaching out to only dissatisfied customers may come across as being too defensive, plus it means that you are forgetting to include your brand advocates in the conversation.
 While companies may feel the impulse to respond to negative reviews first, positive conversations about their brand are important, too.

 2. Don’t think you can Flood search engines with content you can control.
 You can’t control content online.
 You can control customer service.